 We are a clinical-stage biopharmaceutical company pioneering a new class of complement medicines for patients with classical complement-mediated autoimmune, neurodegenerative and ophthalmic disorders.
 The classical complement pathway is a core component to the body's immune system that activates a powerful inflammatory cascade.
-We believe that by stopping the classical complement pathway at its start, our approach may have the potential to provide more complete protection against complement-mediated disorders of the body, brain and eye.
+We believe that by stopping the classical complement pathway at its start by targeting C1q, the initiating molecule of the classical complement pathway, our approach may have the potential to provide more complete protection against complement-mediated disorders of the body, brain and eye.

-Our proprietary platform targets C1q, the initiating molecule of the classical complement pathway.
-Our product candidates are designed to block the early classical cascade and all downstream pathway components and their tissue-damaging functions.
+Using our proprietary platform, we are identifying and characterizing the role of the classical complement pathway in three therapeutic areas-autoimmune, neurodegeneration and ophthalmology.
+In so doing, we are advancing a broad pipeline of product candidates designed to block the early classical cascade and all downstream pathway components and their tissue-damaging functions.
 Our goal is to suppress excessive or aberrant classical complement activity that contributes to chronic inflammation and tissue damage to slow or even halt disease progression, while preserving the beneficial immune functions of the lectin and alternative complement pathways involved in the clearance of pathogens and damaged cells.
+We have demonstrated robust target engagement in the body, brain and eye, and clinical proof of concept in multiple diseases, resulting in four flagship programs that we are actively advancing: